Since 2017

 Step 12

-13. PINCH open edge to main sheet.
+13. I pinch the open edge to the main sheet.

 Step 13